updated on 31.12.2020 at 12h57

 Businesses must renew their application each month.

-- Which is the deadline to submit the application for short-time working ?
+- Normally, which is the deadline to submit the application for short-time working ?

-From September until the end of 2020, applications for short-time working must be sent at the latest on the 12th day of the month preceding the period of short-time working requested (for example, at the latest on 12 September for the application for short-time working in October).
+Applications for short-time working must be sent at the latest on the 12th day of the month preceding the period of short-time working requested (for example, at the latest on 12 December for the application for short-time working in January 2021).

 - The detailed statement